 “With record talent shortages around the world, it’s no longer a question of simply finding talent; we need to build it,” Manpower say.
 “New assessments, big data and predictive performance mean employers have the best tools to identify adjacent skills, help people shift into emerging roles and create clear career paths.
 We know talent shortages are not going to fix themselves.
 Organizations need to accelerate efforts to upskill and reskill employees for the new world of work so companies succeed and people have employment security for the long term.” – Solving the Talent Shortage – Manpower Group

 If you are a manager or work in Human Resources, the talent shortage is no surprise.
-Sitting with the executive exchange CEO groups I facilitate the lack of talented people, and when they show up how to keep them is a continuing discussion – that often leads to no clear answers.
+Sitting with the executive exchange CEO groups, I facilitate the lack of talented people.
+When they show up, how to keep them is a continuing discussion – that often leads to no clear answers.
 Below is a chart from the research on some strategies companies are using.

 How to make progress on your talent shortage

-Providing additional training and development is at the top of the list …. which in my opinion is excellent – I am biased.
-However, there is supporting evidence to show that development opportunities can be more potent than management and the opportunities for development of talents or to make progress on meaningful work are what keeps top talent within the organization.
+Providing additional training and development is at the top of the list …. which in my opinion, is excellent – I am biased.
+However, there is supporting evidence to show that development opportunities can be more potent than management.
+The possibilities for developing talents or making progress on meaningful work keep top talent within the organization.

 See this from Culture Amp – “management does impact the level of commitment – as long as there are good development opportunities.
 But in companies with below-average opportunity, the difference in commitment between people with good managers and those with bad is… zero.”

 Perhaps the best piece from the talent shortage report returns to the tried and true organization development processes to attract, keep and retain talented people: